52-Week Low Quality: Global Comparison Across 16 Exchanges

 Three exchanges are effectively unusable: Norway (86% cash), Singapore (64% cash), and South Africa (78% cash).

-Norway's Sharpe of -0.427 is the worst in the table after South Africa.
+Norway's Sharpe of -0.334 is among the worst in the table.
 But the cash rate tells the real story.
 86% of quarters had fewer than 5 qualifying stocks.
 The Oslo Bors is heavily weighted toward energy and shipping.
-These sectors are concentrated, and the Piotroski screen is demanding, energy companies near lows often have deteriorating cash flows and leverage metrics.
+The Piotroski screen is demanding, energy companies near lows often have deteriorating cash flows and leverage metrics.
 The screen correctly avoids them, but that means the strategy mostly sits idle.
+The Oslo All Share returned 10.91% annually, making the -10.55% excess gap enormous.

-South Africa has a -0.558 Sharpe, the worst absolute risk-adjusted number in the table.
-The 78% cash rate plus a -58.20% max drawdown when it does invest is a brutal combination.
-JSE qualifying names tend to be in mining and resources: sectors where 52-week lows often precede further declines due to commodity cycle dynamics.
+South Africa has a -0.741 Sharpe, the worst absolute risk-adjusted number in the table.
+The 78% cash rate plus a -62.48% max drawdown when it does invest is a brutal combination.

 The Down-Capture Story

-Germany is the only exchange combining genuine crash protection (30.6% down-capture) with competitive returns (8.95% CAGR) and positive alpha.
+Germany and Japan are the two exchanges combining genuine crash protection with positive excess returns vs local benchmarks.
 Everything else involves a meaningful trade-off.

 Run It Yourself